Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-stream-binder-eventhubs/README.md

 Event Hub provides similar support of consumer group as Apache Kafka, but with slight different logic.
 While Kafka stores all committed offsets in the broker, you have to store offsets of event hub messages being processed manually.
 Event Hub SDK provide the function to store such offsets inside Azure Storage Account.
-So that's why you have to fill `spring.cloud.stream.eventhub.checkpoint-storage-account`.
+So that's why you have to fill `spring.cloud.stream.eventhubs.checkpoint-storage-account`.

 #### Partitioning Support